Step Inside the UFC Octagon

-The UFC is a mixed martial arts promotion company that was started in 1993 based out of Las Vegas, Nevada.
-The UFC has revolutionized the fight business and today is a premium global sports brand, media content company and the largest Pay-Per-View event provider in the world.
+The UFC is a mixed martial arts promotion company that was started in 1993 and based out of Las Vegas, Nevada.
+The UFC has revolutionized the fight business and today is a premium global sports brand, media content company, and the largest Pay-Per-View event provider in the world.

-The original goal of the UFC was to find “the Ultimate Fighting Champion” by having a tournament style competition in one night with the highest skilled athletes in their respective disciplines of martial arts.
-This was quite the spectacle with karate, jiu-jitsu, boxing, kickboxing, wrestling, sumo and many other martial art disciplines going up against each other in a steel cage.
+The original goal of the UFC was to find “the Ultimate Fighting Champion” by having a tournament-style competition in one night with the highest skilled athletes in their respective disciplines of martial arts.
+This was quite the spectacle with karate, jiu-jitsu, boxing, kickboxing, wrestling, and many other martial art disciplines going up against each other in a steel cage.

 Throughout the last several decades, UFC has strived to be the best combat sports company in the world.
 They achieved the highest levels of safety and quality in all aspects, including partnering with the United States Anti-Doping Agency (USADA) to launch a historic anti-doping program back in 2015.
 This ensures the athletes are on a level playing field.

 Currently, UFC is partnered with Endeavor, a global sports entertainment leader, to team up with all the strategy and growth responsibilities to keep the MMA company on top of the sports world.

 Is the UFC the same as MMA?